OP-TEE/optee_os/documentation/optee_design.md

 ### From the TEE Supplicant
 The TEE supplicant is also working with shared memory, used to exchange data between normal and secure worlds.
 The TEE supplicant receives a memory address from the OP-TEE core, used to store the data.
 This is for example the case when a Trusted Application is loaded.
 In this case, the TEE supplicant must register the provided shared memory in the same way a client application would do, involving the Linux driver.

 # 8. Pager
-OP-TEE currently requires ~256 KiB RAM for OP-TEE kernel memory.
-This is not a problem if OP-TEE uses TrustZone protected DDR, but for security reasons OP-TEE may need to use TrustZone protected SRAM instead.
-The amount of available SRAM varies between platforms, from just a few KiB up to over 512 KiB.
-Platforms with just a few KiB of SRAM cannot be expected to be able to run a complete TEE solution in SRAM.
-But those with 128 to 256 KiB of SRAM can be expected to have a capable TEE solution in SRAM.
-The pager provides a solution to this by demand paging parts of OP-TEE using virtual memory.
+OP-TEE currently requires `~256 KiB RAM` for OP-TEE kernel memory.
+This is not a problem if OP-TEE uses TrustZone protected `DDR,` but for security reasons OP-TEE may need to use TrustZone protected `SRAM` instead.
+The amount of available `SRAM` varies between platforms, from just a few `KiB` up to over `512 KiB`.
+Platforms with just a few KiB of `SRAM` cannot be expected to be able to run a complete TEE solution in `SRAM.` But those with `128` to `256 KiB` of `SRAM` can be expected to have a capable TEE solution in `SRAM.` The pager provides a solution to this by demand paging parts of OP-TEE using virtual memory.

 ## Secure memory
-TrustZone protected SRAM is generally considered more secure than TrustZone protected DRAM as there is usually more attack vectors on DRAM.
-The attack vectors are hardware dependent and can be different for different platforms.
+TrustZone protected `SRAM` is generally considered more secure than TrustZone protected `DRAM` as there is usually more attack vectors on `DRAM.` The attack vectors are hardware dependent and can be different for different platforms.

 ## Backing store
-TrustZone protected DRAM or in some cases non-secure DRAM is used as backing store.
-The data in the backing store is integrity protected with one hash (SHA-256) per page (4KiB).
+TrustZone protected `DRAM` or in some cases non-secure `DRAM` is used as backing store.
+The data in the backing store is integrity protected with one hash (`SHA-256`) per page (`4KiB`).
 Readonly pages are not encrypted since the OP-TEE binary itself is not encrypted.

 ## Partitioning of memory
 The code that handles demand paging must always be available as it would